zship/deferreds.js/doc/mixin/Deferred.md

 ## resolve

-Mark the {Deferred.State} as "resolved" and call any `doneCallbacks`.
+Mark the {Deferred.State} as "fulfilled" and call any `onFulfilled` callbacks.

 ## reject

-Mark the {Deferred.State} as "rejected" and call any `failCallbacks`.
+Mark the {Deferred.State} as "rejected" and call any `onRejected` callbacks.

-## notify

-As long as the Deferred has not been resolved or rejected, call any `progressCallbacks`.

 ## then

-Add a `doneCallback`, `failCallback`, and/or a `progressCallback` to the {Deferred} object's queues.

-## done

-Add a `doneCallback` to the {Deferred} object's queue.
-Equivalent to calling `then(callback);`

-## fail

-Add a `failCallback` to the {Deferred} object's queue.
-Equivalent to calling `then(null, callback);`

-## always

-Add a callback to both the `doneCallback` and `failCallback` queue.
-Equivalent to calling `then(callback, callback);`

-## progress

-Add a `progressCallback` to the {Deferred} object's queue.
-Equivalent to calling `then(null, null, callback);`

-## pipe

-Chains functions in series, each one waiting for the {Deferred} object returned from the previous function to resolve.
-This is done by passing the result of a resolved {Deferred} object through the given `callback`, returning the {Promise} object of a **new** {Deferred} object.
-The new {Deferred} object is either returned from `callback` or constructed as an immediately-resolved {Deferred} object from the return value of `callback`.

-{Deferred#pipe} is mostly used in situations where multiple steps exist, each step depending on the result of the last.
-Normally each step would be nested one level deeper than the last, or an intermediary {Deferred} object would be used at each step to redirect the output.
-Here's what that looks like:
+Add an `onFulfilled` and/or `onRejected` callback to the {Deferred} object's queues and return a new {Promise} which will be fulfilled or rejected when this {Deferred} is fulfilled or rejected.
+This is done to maintain chainability, as each new invocation of {Promise#then} will add callbacks which will wait for the callbacks from the previous invocation of {Promise#then} to be fulfilled/rejected before executing.
+An example:

 ```js
 var step1 = function() {